lxj/generator-fep/README.md

 ## Getting started

-1. Install: `npm install -g yo`
-2. Install: `npm install -g yeoman-generator`
-3. Install: `npm install -g generator-fep`
+1. Install: `npm install -g grunt grunt-cli yo yeoman-generator generator-fep`
-4. Install: `npm install -g grunt`
-5. Install: `npm install -g grunt-cli`
-6. Run: `yo fep`
+2. Run: `yo fep`

 to your `.bashrc`, `.zshrc`, `.profile` or another file that is run on shell initialization.
 In new terminal shells you shouldn't see this error anymore.